-Allergy and Immunology; Inflammation; Lymphocyte Activation; Neoplasms; Autoimmunity
+Allergy and Immunology; Dermatology; Immunotherapy; Inflammation; Lymphocyte Activation; Lymphocytes; Medical Oncology; Neoplasms; Autoimmunity

 Public Health Interests

-I am interested in 1) basic aspects of cell surface immune modulatory molecules and 2) design of new methods to treat advanced human cancer and autoimmune diseases based on laboratory findings.
+I am interested in 1) molecular, biochemical and functional aspects of cell surface costimulatory and coinhibitory molecules and 2) translation of laboratory findings to treat human cancer and autoimmune diseases.

 Extensive Research Description

-Co-signaling molecules with costimulatory and coinhibitory functions are essential for T cell communication with virtually all other host cells.
-During cell-to-cell contact, a specific recognition occurs between co-signaling receptors and ligands, which triggers intracellular biochemical signals that lead to the generation of immunological functions.
+Co-signaling molecules (also called costimulatory and coinhibitory molecules, immune checkpoint molecules) are essential for T cell communication with virtually all other host cells.
+During cell-to-cell contact, a specific recognition occurs between receptors and ligands of these molecules, which triggers intracellular biochemical signals and leads to the generation of immunological functions.